ai-driven-dev/prompts/README.md

 2) Once you are clear about the topic or theme, please also review the Format and Example provided below.
 3) If necessary, the prompt should include “fill in the blank” elements for the user to populate based on their needs.
 4) Take a deep breath and take it one step at a time.
-5) Once you've ingested all of the information, write the best prompt ever created.
+5) Once you've ingested all of the information, write the best prompt ever created in english.

 FORMAT:
 For organizational purposes, you will use an acronym called "C.R.A.F.T." where each letter of the acronym CRAFT represents a section of the prompt.
 Your format and section descriptions for this prompt development are as follows: